On the Security of Password-Authenticated Quantum Key Exchange: Definition of Security

-\subsection{Split Authentication: From Passively Unconditional Security to Actively Everlasting Security}
+\subsection{Split Authentication: From Passive Security to Active Security}

-A common approach in designing multi-party quantum cryptography protocols is to treat the \emph{classical authenticated communication} aspect of the problem as extraneous to the actual protocol design.
+A common approach in designing multi-party quantum cryptographic protocols is to treat the \emph{authenticated communication} aspect of the problem as extraneous to the actual protocol design.
 That is, the adversary is assumed to be unable to send classical messages in the name of uncorrupted parties, or modify classical messages that the uncorrupted parties send to each other.
-This means that authentication must be provided by some mechanism that is external to the protocol itself, whereas our end goal, of course, is to implement PAKE without any classical authenticated channels.
-Thus, our approach is to follow the \emph{Split Authentication} transformation of \cite{JC:BCLPR11}: we consider a completely unauthenticated setting, where all \emph{classical} messages sent by the parties may be tampered with and modified by the adversary without the uncorrupted parties being able to detect this fact.
-Nevertheless, all the adversary can do is to partition the network into disjoint sets, where in each set the computation is \emph{secure} in itself, and also \emph{independent} of the computation in the other sets.
-In this model, it is not possible to achieve the same level of security as in the authenticated-channel setting.
+This means that authentication must be provided by some mechanism that is external to the protocol itself, such as classical authenticated channels, as in QKD.